Waiver of Participation

 To opt out of the HCSP

 The request to opt out of the HCSP should be made before your first contribution to the plan.
 However, you may opt out any time during employment, but before retirement.

 Contact the MSRS Service Center at 1-800-657-5757 to request the appropriate waiver form.

 Send your completed waiver form and supporting documentation to MSRS (see form for instructions).

-If you eligible to waive participation, MSRS will send confirmation to you and your employer.
+If your request is approved, MSRS will send confirmation to you and notify your employer.

 MSRS cannot refund or reverse contributions applied to your account prior to the approval of the waiver.

 Contributions made to the HCSP prior to the approval of the waiver will remain in your account.
 The funds can be accessed for reimbursement of eligible out-of-pocket medical expenses incurred after you leave employment.
 If you believe contributions were remitted by the employer in error, please contact your human resource/benefits department.